 As we sat there listening, she lay her head on my shoulder and wondered what they were howling about.
 I thought one was calling for its mate, and she thought the mom was calling the pups in.

 Midway through our 4th drink, Mercy looked at me and quietly said, "There's a change coming."
 I looked into those green eyes for a minute before asking, "What kind of change?"
 She said she didn't know, but that she had an uneasy feeling about it.
-I wrapped my arm around her.
+I wrapped my arm around her...
+There was far more to her than met the eye.

 She turned her attention back to the moon and the howling.
 After we finished our drinks, answered nature's call, and cleaned up a bit, we sat near the fire; it was getting chilly.
 Suddenly, she stood and said, "Put another log on."
 I did, and when I turned back, she was dragging the sleeping bag out of the tent.
 I looked inquisitively, and she took me by the hand and pulled me down onto the sleeping bag.

+At first, we lay there, looking into each other's eyes, both searching for an understanding that I'm not sure either of us could understand.
+Then we kissed... hesitantly at first, and then the passion kicked in.
 We made love.
-We made love on an autumn night, underneath a star-filled sky, by the light of a full moon, and serenaded by the howls of coyotes.
-The warmth of our touch soothing our goosebumps from the chilly night air.
+We made love on an autumn night, underneath a star-filled sky, by the light of a full moon, with the sounds of crickets chirping and serenaded by the howls of coyotes.
+The heat of our passion and warmth of our touch soothing each other's goosebumps from the chilly night air.

 "Good night, good night!
 Parting is such sweet sorrow,